barkanb/hiring-engineers/answers.md

-These are the answers and the proceedures to accomplish all of the tasks provided in the 'hiring-engineers' excersize.
+These are the answers and the procedures to accomplish all of the tasks provided in the 'hiring-engineers' exercise .

 ## The Exercise

 The answers will be provided as if they are presented as a guide to a client.
-It will be strcutured with implementation steps and notes.
+It will be structured with implementation steps and notes.
-I will also add "developer" notes that should be considered outside of the customer scope and they are intended for Datadog reviers.
+I will also add "developer" notes that should be considered outside of the customer scope and they are intended for Datadog reviews.

 ## Prerequisites